 Doing a compression test on your 2.0L (SOHC/DOHC) or 2.4L (SOHC/DOHC) has now become an easy thing!
-This article will show you how to do the Engine Compression Test and more importantly, how to interpret the results of the compression readings you're gonna' get from the Compression Tester.
+This tutorial will show you how to do the engine compression test and more importantly, how to interpret the results of the compression readings you're gonna' get from the compression tester.

-TIP 1: If your 2.0L or 2.4L Chrysler vehicle cranks and starts... it's best to do the Compression Test with a slightly warmed up engine.
+TIP 1: If your 2.0L or 2.4L Chrysler vehicle cranks and starts then it's best to do the compression test with a slightly warmed up engine.

-If the Engine doesn't start... don't worry about this, since you'll still be able to get a compression test result you can use.
+If the engine doesn't start then don't worry about this, since you'll still be able to get a compression test result you can use.